Understanding tcpdump Across OSI Layers

 - Use appropriate flags and filters to target the layer and protocol you want to analyze.

-For further inspection and visualization, consider exporting tcpdump
+For further inspection and visualization, consider exporting tcpdump captures using -w and opening them in Wireshark.

 No comments: